craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Threat Level: PURPLE
 	Entry Class: TRINKET
-	Source: Jurran Malkovich (TL-G contained, confirmed deceased) Last Known Keeper: Quartermaster, Vault 1
+	Source: Jurran Malkovich (TL-G contained, confirmed deceased) Last Known Keeper: Kakurak & Marcus

-	Entry Description: GME-018 is stored within Vault 1's Warm Storage sector in a 1-inch square soft textile bag, which then is stored in a 1'x'1'x1' darksteel cube-box lined with a soft textile.
+	Entry Description: GME-018 is stored within Vault 3's Restricted sector in a 1-inch square soft textile bag, which then is stored in a 1'x'1'x1' darksteel cube-box lined with a soft textile.

 	 GME-018 is a thin steel disk, roughly 3" in diameter, with a complex and powerful Draconic rune.
 Once placed upon an object, the disk activates and merges itself with the object.
 While active, the object GME-018 has merged into cannot be damaged or harmed in any way.